HEALTH AND EDUCATION—–PARTNERS IN SUCCESS

 - Treatment of head lice/parent responsibilities

 - Parents will be strongly encouraged to treat promptly.
 Students will be allowed to return to school after proper treatment has begun.
 With prompt and thorough treatment a student need only be absent from school for one day.
-The school nurse will complete a return to school head check.
+The school health office staff will complete a return to school head check.
 Students may be excluded from school if they return to school on the following day and no treatment has begun.

 - Parents will be strongly encouraged to remove all nits.

-Please contact the school nurse for assistance.
+Please contact the school health office for assistance.

 Thank you for visiting the DCSD Health Services Web page.
 If you have any questions, please feel free to contact your school health office staff.